sayankc/maven-api-jmeter-1/README.md

 # maven-api-jmeter-1
-To test , simply execute the following command:
+## What is Gatling ?To test , simply execute the following command:

   $mvn clean verify